-On the expense side of the picture, we continue to streamline as many of our expenses as possible.
+We continue to streamline as many of our expenses as possible.
 Our Executive Board continues to examine our future financial plans, keeping our budget as stable as possible between income and expenses during these uncertain times.
-We look at ways we can use collaborative funds on behalf of children and families in our five counties in the most effective and resourceful manner, especially during the 2020 COVID pandemic.
+We look at ways we can use collaborative funds on behalf of children and families in our five counties in the most effective and resourceful manner, especially during the COVID pandemic.